JalaliLabUCLA/2024_279AS_Project3_Lane_Detection/README.md

 *5.4.
 Track/Compare the accuracy/IOU/MIOU of each epoch*

 YOLOP records the testing accuracy/IOU/MIOU of each training epoch in log files in `YOLOP-main/runs`.
 You may copy the log files you want to track/compare to `code/`, then use `Monitor.ipynb` to visualize the trend of metrics and loss as a function of epoch, or use `Comparison.ipynb` to visualize the difference between several trials.

+*5.5.
+Error Solution*

+The YOLOP code is slightly modified from its original repository due to some bugs:
+a.
+Error: can't pickle generator objects.
+This error is solved by modifying some code according to this [website](https://blog.csdn.net/gong4717/article/details/125829915). \
+b.
+RuntimeError: result type Float can't be cast to the desired output type long int.
+This error is mainly due to the incompatible version, and can be solved by changing the CUDA and PyTorch versions suggested by the [website](https://github.com/ultralytics/yolov5/issues/8405).

 **6. Train another Model on PST Preprocessed Data**